 The dish to make the best use of indigenous groundnuts, or peanuts, mafé combines meat, typically beef or mutton, and a peanut sauce, served with rice.
 It originated in Mali but is quite popular in Senegal and the Gambia, where groundnuts are likewise native (other parts of West Africa have a version of this too, such as Sierra Leone and its groundnut soup).
 Lest you confuse it in your mind with a smooth Indonesian satay sauce, this groundnut sauce tends to be much thicker and oilier, imparting a richer flavor.
 It’s delicious.

 Drinking Senegal’s local juices is truly a pleasure of being here, especially when you consider it’s a teetotal Muslim country in which soda is a special-occasion drink.
 There are quite a few, all made from local ingredients and all very sweet—the Senegalese do not mess around when it comes to adding sugar.
 The three juices you’re likely to encounter the most in Dakar are bissap (hibiscus), bouye (“bwee”; baobab fruit), and gingembre (ginger).
 Perhaps the most prevalent is bissap, a tart, deep red juice made from the dried flowers of the native hibiscus plant.
 Gingembre juice has the pungent taste of ginger—good for settling a bad stomach, likely—and cream-colored, vitamin-C-rich bouye (pictured) is thick, sweet, and tangy, with the slightly chalky consistency of a banana shake.
-It was our favorite of the juices, not only for its unique taste but for being the most
+It was our favorite of the juices, not only for its unique taste but for being the most distinctly African of the bunch, made from the hanging, dried fruits of the great baobab tree.

 Read more about local juices in Dakar